gocheaphosting/easy-paypal-lte/readme.txt

 = New in this version =

-Compatibility checks with WordPress V3.7.
+Bug fixes to suppress notices.

 == Upgrade Notice ==

-= 4.10 =
+= 4.11 =

-Compatibility checks with WordPress V3.7.
+Bug fixes to suppress notices.

 == Screenshots ==